Paul Bunyan statue.

 Bangor, Maine

-Bangor claims to be both the birthplace of the lumber industry, and, naturally, the Birthplace of Paul Bunyan.
-A titan of a statue in the city reminds Bangorians of their connection to this mythic character.
+Bangor claims to be both the birthplace of the lumber industry and the Birthplace of Paul Bunyan.
+A titan-size statue in the city reminds Bangorians of their connection to this character of American legend.

-Akeley, Minnesota makes a competing Paul Bunyan birth claim, with their own impressive statue, and giant crib on display.
-Minnesota is thickly forested with all manner of big Bunyan tributes -- they even have his grave and his girlfriend.
-That's why it's refreshing to see the hulking woodsman here, in sleepy New England.
+Akeley, Minnesota, makes a competing Paul Bunyan birth claim, with its own impressive statue, as well as a giant crib on display.
+But even though Minnesota is thickly forested with all manner of big Bunyan tributes -- it even has his girlfriend and his grave -- Maine certainly has enough trees to spawn a chopper like Paul.
+That's why it's refreshing to see the hulking woodsman here, in sometimes sleepy New England.

-Bangor's Paul Bunyan, "Reputed to be the largest statue of Paul Bunyan in the world," according to the sign, stands on a stone pedestal in front of the Bangor Civic Center in Bass Park.
-The statue is 31 feet high (the Chamber of Commerce notes it on their web site as 37 ft., perhaps including the pedestal).
-It weighs 3,700 lbs., not including his double-sided ax and pike.
+Bangor's Paul Bunyan, "Reputed to be the largest statue of Paul Bunyan in the world," according to its sign, stands on a stone pedestal in front of the Bangor Civic Center in Bass Park.
+The statue is 31 feet high and weighs 3,700 pounds, not including its double-sided ax and lumberjack's peavey.
 Paul Bunyan's fiberglass-over-metal frame is hurricane-proofed to withstand 110 mph winds.

 Paul Bunyan.

-Mainester Stephen King bestowed brief pop culture celebrity on the statue, when he brought it to life in the 1986 novel, "IT."
+Mainer Stephen King bestowed brief pop culture celebrity on the statue, when he brought it to life in his 1986 novel, IT.

-The Chamber of Commerce sells cassettes of their official Bunyan song, "The Ballad of Paul Bunyan," by Joe Pickering, which garnered the 1997 Country Music Association's"Comedy Song of the Year" award.
+The Chamber of Commerce sells copies of Bangor's official Bunyan song, "The Ballad of Paul Bunyan," by Joe Pickering, which garnered the 1997 Country Music Association's "Comedy Song of the Year" award.

-A time capsule is entombed in Paul's pedestal, slated to be cracked open -- perhaps with his mighty ax -- on February 12, 2084.
+A time capsule is entombed in Paul's pedestal, slated to be cracked open -- perhaps with his mighty ax -- on Bangor's 250th birthday.

 Address: